 Come to Rhodes, and spend three or four of the best years of your life!

 Size has much to do with the warmth and friendliness at Rhodes.
-With a student body of approximately 7300 and an average of one lecturer to fifteen students, friendships develop easily − over breakfast in one of the twelve dining halls, during a conversation in a professor’s office, or while taking a late night study break in the Common Room.
+With a student body of approximately 8100 and an average of one lecturer to fourteen students, friendships develop easily − over breakfast in one of the twelve dining halls, during a conversation in a professor’s office, or while taking a late night study break in the Common Room.
 Rhodes has students from rural and urban settings, from private and government high schools, and from families at every economic level.
 The characteristic these individuals hold in common is the ability to achieve.
 Many have already proven themselves outside the classroom as well: on the sports field, in music and drama and in student affairs.
 Many students live on campus in residences, but even those who live off campus experience the community atmosphere for which Rhodes is so well known.
 Both those in residence and Oppidans (students who live in town) participate in common events sponsored by the University and the Students’ Representative Council.

 Career Services: A well-subscribed Graduate Placement Programme runs during the third term where over sixty national and international employers visit to recruit students.
 There is also an academic development centre which co-ordinates an excellent tutoring system within academic departments.
 Some Rhodes students know where they are headed; others want to find out.
 Either way, students get wide exposure to study and career opportunities with professional guidance to help match interests and abilities with career options.